 How to Check Your Credit Score for Free

-There are 3 main Credit Reference agencies in the UK; Experian, Equifax and TransUnion formerly known as CallCredit.
 Each one has it’s own model and scoring system so you will have a different credit score and different information held by each.

-Though the score will differ each uses a visual scale from Very Poor to Excellent.
+Though the score will differ each uses a rating scale from Very Poor to Excellent.
 As they use the same scale it is easy to compare how the different agencies score you by seeing where they place you on this scale.

-Experian Credit Score Scale
+Experian Credit Score and Credit Rating Scale

 0-560 Very Poor